The concept behind trap shooting is pretty simple, right?

 Release the clay target, shoot the clay target.

 Well, maybe not in practice.
-If it were that easy, everyone would presumably do it, and sports don’t become Olympic because they’re easy.
+If it were that easy, everyone would presumably do it, and sports don’t become Olympic sports because they can be done with little effort.

 That’s why there are tons of videos online attempting to teach people how to trap-shoot.